Teixobactin: Mechanism of action

 Teixobactin is an inhibitor of cell wall synthesis.
 It acts primarily by binding to lipid II, a precursor to peptidoglycan.
 In addition to inhibiting cell wall synthesis, teixobactin's capacity to form large supramolecular fibrils upon lipid II binding compromises the integrity of the bacterial membrane, contributing to the killing mechanism.
 The incorporation of D- and L- amino acids enables allocating teixobactin's hydrophobic residues onto the bacterial membrane surface.
 Lipid II is also targeted by the antibiotic vancomycin.
 The binding of teixobactin to lipid precursors inhibits the production of the peptidoglycan layer, leading to lysis of vulnerable bacteria.

 Activity

-Teixobactin was reported to be potent in vitro against all gram-positive bacteria tested, including Staphylococcus aureus and difficult-to-treat enterococci, with Clostridium difficile and Bacillus anthracis being exceptionally vulnerable.
+Teixobactin was reported to be potent in vitro against all gram-positive bacteria tested, including Staphylococcus aureus and difficult-to-treat enterococci, with Clostridioides difficile and Bacillus anthracis being exceptionally vulnerable.
 It also killed Mycobacterium tuberculosis.
 It was also found to be effective in vivo, when used to treat mice infected with methicillin-resistant S. aureus (MRSA), and Streptococcus pneumoniae.
 The dose required to achieve 50% survival against MRSA is only 10% of the PD50 dose of vancomycin, an antibiotic typically used for MRSA.

 It is not active against bacteria with an outer membrane such as gram negative pathogens, particularly carbapenem resistant enterobacteriaceae, or those with New Delhi metallo-beta-lactamase 1 (NDM1).